This post may contain affiliate links. Read our disclosure policy.

 - Whisk the warm water, sugar, and instant yeast together in a glass measuring cup.
 Proof for 2-3 minutes to ensure the yeast is active.
 You should start to see small bubbles on the surface of the mixture (Note 4).

-- Add the gluten-free flour, baking powder, kosher salt, and tapioca powder to the bowl of a stand mixer with the paddle attachment (Note 5).
+- Add the gluten-free flour, almond flour, baking powder, kosher salt, and tapioca powder to the bowl of a stand mixer with the paddle attachment (Note 5).
 Mix on low speed for 1 minute to combine.

 - With the mixer running on low speed, slowly pour in the yeast mixture and then the olive oil.
 Increase the speed to medium-high and beat for 2-3 minutes.
 It should resemble a cookie dough and will not be sticky and stretchy like traditional pizza crust.